vicquad/codepathprework/README.md

 Three favorite apps:

 Notion

- Highly customizable pages with databases
+- Highly customizable pages with databases
- Integration of task lists, calendars, and notes Real-time collaboration
+- Integration of task lists, calendars, and notes
+- Real-time collaboration

 Google Photos

- Automatic backup and sync of images
+ -Automatic backup and sync of images
- Smart search using image recognition
+ -Smart search using image recognition
- Shared albums and memories feature
+ -Shared albums and memories feature

 TikTok

- Highly personalized For You page
+ -Highly personalized For You page
- Easy video editing and effects
+ -Easy video editing and effects
- Quick interaction with likes, shares, and comments
+ -Quick interaction with likes, shares, and comments

 Servease – Local Service Marketplace App
 Description: